 Beginning in April of 2021, focus groups comprising each part of the incarceration ecosystem have been held to establish the top issues for each group.
 Selected with the guidance of program partner Restore Hope Arkansas, these groups will consider the system as a whole, as well as their unique part in it.

-After collecting and processing the focus group data, select members will come to the Winthrop Rockefeller Institute on June 16-17.
-At this upcoming meeting, the group will select 3-5 areas or issues in which they feel they can make the most impact, creating working groups that will meet in the following months to create solutions and plans.
-Those ideas will will be presented at a second summit on September 16-17.
+After collecting and processing the focus group data, select members came to the Institute on June 16-17 where the group selected the areas in which they feel they can make the most impact, creating working groups that will meet in the following months to create solutions and plans.
+Those ideas will be presented at a second summit on September 16-17.
+The three focus areas are as follows: